SatyaSiddineni/Basic-Inspection-Lot-Creation-Processing-SAP-QM/README.md

         This ensures that only quality‑approved materials enter the production process.

-✅ 3.
 Process Flow Diagram

         Provides the end‑to‑end process flow diagram explaining how the inspection lot is created and processed during the procurement cycle.

-✅ 4.
-T‑Codes Used in This Project
+4. T‑Codes Used in This Project

         Lists all SAP transaction codes relevant to inspection lot creation, results recording, and usage decision.

-✅ 5.
-Key Learnings
+5. Key Learnings

         How SAP QM integrates with MM during procurement How inspection lots are automatically created during GR How to perform results recording for quantitative & qualitative MICs How to take a usage decision and post stock accordingly

+🙌 Author

+Satya Siddineni SAP Functional Consultant